Updated: September 13, 2023

 The primary attractions of the Azores are their stunning views and their tranquility.
 However, each island has its own customs and traditions.
 You can expect to find welcoming locals and a range of festivals – such as the Festa das Vindimas (Wine Harvest festival) or the Festival da Maré de Agosto (August seafood festival).

 The luxury market has also rapidly expanded in recent years, alongside the rise in tourism.
 There are now several fine dining options, particularly in Ponta Delgada.
-Here you have five-star hotels, and beautiful modern villas with simply stunning views.
+Here, you have five-star hotels and beautiful modern villas with simply stunning views.

 Because of the fewer extremes in weather, compared to continental Portugal, for the active types, the island is a paradise.
 There is hiking, biking, plus a wide range of watersport and diving activities where you can get your nature fix.

 The islands have a very relaxed way of life – so make sure you adjust to this slower pace of life.
-With fresh seafood, tea and pineapple plantations, and local queijo (cheese) – try the cheese from São Miguel island and you will not be disappointed – the Azores boasts impressive and varied produce.
-The focus on incredible cheeses should come as no surprise to those that have visited the islands.
+With fresh seafood, tea and pineapple plantations, and local queijo (cheese) – try the cheese from São Miguel island, and you will not be disappointed – the Azores boasts impressive and varied produce.
+The focus on incredible cheeses should come as no surprise to those who have visited the islands.
 You will not have to look far to see cattle grazing on the vibrant green grass – perhaps one of the most fitting images for the islands.